diegodox/mgf-rangecoding/README.md

 # pdf-set

-Provide PModel that is a set of PDF (probability density function) for range coder
+Provide PModel for set of PDF (probability density function) for range coder

 ## installation